MatthiasValvekens/certomancer/docs/deploy.md

 2. Install Certomancer using `pip install certomancer[web-api]` (either system-wide or in a virtualenv).
 If you need PKCS#12 support, run `pip install certomancer[web-api,pkcs12]` or install the [pyca/cryptography](https://github.com/pyca/cryptography) library manually.
-3. Generate or copy over some testing keys (RSA, DSA and ECDSA are supported).
+3. Generate or copy over some testing keys (RSA, DSA, ECDSA and EdDSA are supported).
 4. Set `module = certomancer.integrations.animator:app` in your `uwsgi.ini` file.
 5. Make sure that at least the environment variables `CERTOMANCER_CONFIG` and `CERTOMANCER_KEY_DIR` are set (you can do that using the `env FOO=bar` syntax in `uwsgi.ini`).